Natalia Danesi Murray

 Natalia Danesi Murray (December 14, 1901 – June 9, 1994) was an American publishing executive and book editor.
 She was a key figure in promoting American writers to Italian readers.
-She was the longtime companion of American writer Janet Flanner.
+She was the longtime partner of American writer Janet Flanner.

 Early life

 Natalia Danesi was born in Rome in December 14, 1901.
 Her mother, Ester Danesi, was the editor of a women's magazine, La Donna.
 Her son wrote that, as a young woman, Natalia Danesi was seduced by the soldier and writer Gabriele D'Annunzio.

 In 1924, she emigrated to the United States.

 Career

-In the 1930s she was an actress on Broadway.
+In the 1930s, she was an actress on Broadway.

 During World War II, from 1938 to 1944, she worked for an NBC radio program to broadcast short-wave news to Italy.
 In 1944, she was director of the press bureau of the Office of War Information in Rome.
 In 1945, she was head of the Special Projects Division of the United States Information Service in Rome.
 In 1946, she was a freelance correspondent in Italy.

 In 1951, she became the head of the New York headquarters of Arnoldo Mondadori, the Italian publishing house.
 In 1966, she accepted the position of vice-president of the New York office of another Italian publisher, Rizzoli Editore, a position she covered until the 1970s.
 She was a key figure in promoting American writers to Italian readers.

 In 1972, she was decorated with the Order of Cavaliere al Merito by the Italian Republic.

 In 1979, she was the main stakeholder in the publishing of Janet Flanner's World: Uncollected Writings, 1932–1975, edited by Irving Drutman.

-In 1985 she edited and commented the book Darlinghissima: Letters to a Friend, by Janet Flanner.
+In 1985, she edited and commented the book Darlinghissima: Letters to a Friend, by Janet Flanner.
 The book is a collection of letters between the two women.
 Danesi Murray called their relationship a "passionate friendship" which lasted from 1940 until Flanner's death 1978.